bedrockio/chrono/README.md

 # Chrono

 Chrono is a minimal library to simplify working with dates in Javascript.
-It has built-in local and timezone support.
+It has built-in locale and timezone support.

 Concepts